magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-widget.md

 Widgets provide powerful features in Magento 2, that are used to add dynamic or static content to store's pages.
 Here are the widgets that are available by default:

 -  CMS Page Link
 -  CMS Static Block
 -  Catalog Category Link
 -  Catalog New Products List
 -  Catalog Product Link
 -  Catalog Products List
 -  Orders and Returns
 -  Recently Compared Products
 -  Recently Viewed Products

-This tutorial shows you how to create and insert on the frontend your own widget.
+This tutorial shows you how to create and insert your own widget on the frontend.

 ## Step 1.
 Declaring the widget